Saulis/vaadin-idea-workspace/README.md

-vaadin-idea-workspace
+12 steps to get Vaadin Framework development environment running on IntelliJ IDEA 14
 =====================

 Here's instructions on how to get you up and running with Vaadin (7.3.x) development using IntelliJ IDEA 14.
 If you find something to improve, please send a pull request.
 There might be cake available for all who contribute.

-(tested and developed in OSX, so there might be differences to Windows)
+(tested and developed in OSX and IDEA Ultimate 14, so there might be differences to Windows)

 ### Table of Contents
 * Compile [Vaadin](#compile)